This is a guide to Snapchat’s new “Shortcut” feature. This new feature allows you to create a list of recipients without having to create a group.

 Once you have done that, a button called “Create Shortcut” will appear just below the search bar.

-Once you have clicked on the “Create Shortcut” button, you will be brought to a new screen.
+Once you have clicked on the “Create Shortcut” button, you will be taken to a new screen.
 At this stage, the app will give you a quick explanation about the feature.

 After you have pressed “Okay”, you will then need to select the friends or groups that you want to add to your new shortcut.